molit123/ecdna-vqa-github.io/index.md

 - **Results Summary:** The results show that Pixtral-12B is the best-performing model with respect to MAE and RMSE.
 Trailed by MiniCPMv2 and then Qwen2-VL, this difference is likely due to the larger context and parameter size of Pixtral allowing it to handle complex queries and produce accurate answers.

 - **Looking Ahead:** In the future, we hope to implement fine-tuning to enhance the accuracy of our best-performing model and reduce dependence on pre-training.
 Additionally, we hope to eventually use datasets annotated by experts to minimize faulty data.

+You can refer to our <a href="https://drive.google.com/file/d/1fUlyA04YsPJrzd9bR7hXbBvEN6yPi5TV/view?usp=sharing" target="_blank">Report</a> to learn more about our project.